R56 Update #3

 The nibbler made short work of the original MK1 tail light holes to make them work with the standard corner lights.
 Now to finish the painting and begin the final install.

-255 total views, 1 views today
+255 total views, no views today

 Let There Be Paint!